Buying an Espresso or Cappuccino Machine

 You could also be looking at machines that can be hooked directly to a water line instead of having to fill a water tank, or you could look at machines with cup-warming plates, and stuff like that.

 Some machines also come with a “pod adaptor”, meaning that you can brew from ground coffee or from pods, depending on what you feel like.

 What are some of the "keywords" I should be looking for?

-A piston machine is completely manual, the most manual espresso machine ever invented… When the lever is up your piston goes up and lets the water fill the chamber.
+The piston machine is completely manual, the most manual espresso machine ever invented… When the lever is up your piston goes up and lets the water fill the chamber.
 As soon as the chamber is filled, the person pulls the lever down and the piston forces the water through the coffee grounds.
 In a pump machine, water is forced through the coffee grounds by a pump activated with electricity instead of muscle.

 Is one better than the other?

 The piston machine requires much more attention and skill because the person has to decide when the water temperature is just right and when it’s time to pull the lever up.
 She also has to pull the lever down with the exact right, constant pressure.
 It takes a lot of practice to achieve the right motion, but a lever (piston) espresso machine looks really good in a kitchen!
 They’re old-fashion and gorgeous espresso machines.

 What Espresso Maker Would I Buy and Where?

 There are many brands of espresso makers on the market and they are all pretty good.
 The more money you spend, the more bells and whistles you will get with your machine.

 I personally like the Krups model but that's because I purchased it over 10 years ago and it is still working great.
 Some other good-name brands are Ascaso, DeLonghi, Hamilton Beach, Gaggia, Capresso, and KitchenAid.